scigility/hadoop-ops/ansible/README_HDP_cluster_deployment.md

 ```

 ### inventory/xxx/group_vars/hdp.yml
+Main configs to check:
 ```
 cluster_name: '......'
-ambari_admin_password: 'scty!admin'         # the password for the Ambari admin user
+ambari_admin_password: 'xyz...'         # the password for the Ambari admin user
 ```

 ## Deployment

 ### Deployment to AWS

-Following shows the commands used for the deployment of cluster named  `hdp3demov3` (that has its config in the equally named inventory folder).
+Following shows the commands used for the deployment of cluster named  `hdp3demo` (that has its config in the equally named inventory folder).

 ```
-# Create virtualenv and install dependencies:
-./env.sh
 # ENV required for a deployment to the cloud:
 export CLOUD_TO_USE=aws
 # Example ENVs required for an AWS deployment: